A Day (or a Year, or a Career) of ServiceAlexis Perrotta Jan 17, 2022 10:00 AM Illustration by Marian Blair

 For a day

-If you’re looking for a short-term volunteer activity, look no further than Idealist.
-There are hundreds of in-person and remote volunteer opportunities related to the commemoration of the life of Dr. Martin Luther King, Jr. that you can participate in during your own day of service.
+If you’re looking for shorter-term volunteer opportunities, look no further than our Volunteer+ listings.
+As of January 12, 2022, Idealist had over 500 volunteer opportunities related to the commemoration of the life of Dr. Martin Luther King, Jr.

 For a year (or two)